globocom/huskyCI/README.md

-To do

 # huskyCI - Python Safety Vulnerabilities POC

-> This branch is used as a huskyCI POC to find Python Safety vulnerabilities.
+> This branch is used as a huskyCI POC to find Python Safety vulnerabilities with multiple `requirements.txt` files.